nltk/nltk/OUTPUT_ENTRY_POINT_LEDGER.md

 (PR #3915 and the remaining #3889 slices), checked methodically for known and unknown exploit classes.

+**Automatic re-verification:** `python tools/security_output_audit.py` runs both passes on demand: an AST inventory of every output sink in the package (bare vs routed) and a live exploit battery that fires every attack class below at the real sanitisers (skipped with a notice while the modules are absent).
+Its leak detectors are independently derived and self-tested, and the battery is mutation-verified: neutering either sanitiser in memory makes probes report LEAK.

 Audit method (2026-09-23 sweep): enumerate every parameter channel of every entry point; for each, name the exploit candidate, probe it EMPIRICALLY (exploit first, then fix), and record the pinning test.
 Statuses: